Already an ACE teacher? Go to the ACE teachers' page.

 Aren't a CAP educator member at this time, but wish to be?
-With all the great free benefits AND the new free STEM Kit program we will provide to any CAP member who is an education, the one-time membership fee is well worth it!
+With all the great free benefits AND the new free STEM Kit program we will provide to any CAP member who is an educator, the one-time membership fee is well worth it!
 Want to know more?
 Click HERE to view the AE Membership and STEM Kit informational form.

 Col Brad Lynn, CAP AL Wing Commander, works with Boaz, AL students during